Build on flood-prone land

 Flood map update - May 2023

-• identify properties at risk.
+• identify properties at risk

-• help people prepare for building works.
+• help people prepare and design for proposed building works

 The new flood map adopts the latest Melbourne Water flood specifications, and uses a more advanced flood modelling tool that includes the effects of climate change and urbanisation.
+Council is working towards formally including this up-to-date flood mapping into the Darebin Planning Scheme.

 To find out more you can contact our planning and building teams: